xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 ![Sample domain decomposition](domain.png)

-For now we freeze the obstacles (although if you look in the code it's not hard to figure out how to change them!) but we can change the initial particle locations at run-time.
+For now we freeze the obstacles (although if you look in the code it's not hard to figure out how to change them!) but we can change the initial particle locations at run-time by editing the initial_particles_3d file.

 ![Sample solution](pachinko.gif)

-The executable has been built already: main3d.ex

-Note this is a 3d executable but we don't allow motion in the z-direction.

 To run in serial,